Govind-techie/LeetCode/README.md

 - **Problem 121: Best Time to Buy and Sell Stock** (Difficulty: Easy)
    Solution for finding the maximum profit you can make from buying and selling a stock once, given an array of prices where each element represents the price of the stock on a given day.

+- **Problem 11: Container With Most Water** (Difficulty: Medium)
+   Solution for finding the maximum area of water that can be contained by two vertical lines, given their positions and heights.
+The problem is solved using the two-pointer approach to optimize the solution and reduce time complexity to O(n).